Applications to be a CSIA Supported Program

 FOR MENTEE SITE APPLICANTS

-Applications need to include a clear analysis and projection of need supported by the following documents:
+Joint Proposals for a mentor/mentee partnership need to include a clear analysis and projection of need supported by the following documents:

-• Pledge of engagement in a database to improve the gap in metrics available surrounding cardiac surgery in LMICs
+7. Statement of willingness to participate in a future cardiac surgical registry and database to help improve the gap in data available on cardiac surgery in lower resource countries.

 MORE INFORMATION